Vyral/anne-stewart-blog/_posts/new-post-1.md

 Recently, a lender shared that the cheapest insurance option for a buyer was around $2,500 a year on average, which is nearly double the expected rate of $1,500 a year.
 In their search for insurance, one quote even reached as high as $6,500 a year.

 These increases in premiums can directly affect affordability and willingness to purchase a home.
 In other parts of the country, people honestly cannot pay their homeowners insurance or make the payments.
-That's disturbing because, as you might know, when you have a loan on your house, you are required to have homeowner's insurance.
+That’s disturbing because, as you might know, when you have a loan on your house, you are required to have homeowner’s insurance.

 {% include pullquote.html %}